How to Automate Your Bill Payments with Artificial Intelligence

 Had the business used a coordinated strategy, the accounts payable team could have chosen a tool that allows integration with the existing accounting software.

-A coordinated strategy makes the workflow more efficient.
-AI investments will also have a higher ROI since the two departments use the same tool.
+A coordinated strategy makes the workflow more efficient, AI investments will also have a higher ROI since two departments use the same tool.
 Using data from the AP team, the company can also run analytics reports to identify trends.

 Artificial Intelligence In Action

-Adopting automated solutions allows businesses to gain a competitive advantage while increasing invoice processing speed.
+Adopting automated solutions allows businesses to gain a competitive advantage while increasing the speed of invoice processing.

 With a streamlined process, accounting teams spend less time processing invoices without worrying about payment delays since an intelligent virtual assistant is in charge of repetitive tasks.

-Let’s see a real-world example of how AI transforms the AP process.
+Let’s look at a real-world example of how AI transforms the payments process.
+Payments process

 An accounting company, Klaar.me, introduced Envoice, an expense management tool for automating invoice processing, to one of its clients.